dga711/SessionEzPzMod/README.md

 Here you can set the map that you want to load.

 I expect there will be awesome tools/launchers to aid you with downloading and setting maps, without doing it manually in the future!

+## Important Notes
+* Texture/Material mods need to recreate the full path when the game is not unpacked.
+So current mods will not work rightaway.
+There will be better solutions in the future.

 ## Disclaimer
 All rights on Project Session and its assets belong to crea-ture Studios.